Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/138-react-forms-without-state.page.md

 tags: ["Toilet Paper", "React", "TypeScript", "JavaScript", "Web Development"]
 title: "React Forms Without State"
 description: >
-    React forms are often created with State, but this can quickly get complex and confusing, especially with larger forms.
-Find out how to create React forms without State, which organizes your codebase in a more structured way.
+    React forms are often created with state, but this can quickly get complicated and confusing, especially with larger forms.
+Find out how to create React forms without state, which can help make your code easier to reason with.
 created: "2021-02-05"
+modified: "2022-08-21"
 ---

 ## Problem

-The most common method of creating a form is with State.
+The most common method of creating a form is with state.
 This is what it looks like with React Hooks:

 ```tsx
 export const RegistrationForm = ({ submitForm }) => {